HIDE IT: Stay Secure Outside of UBC

 Why is it risky to work remotely?

-Thanks to significant advances in mobile technologies, more faculty and staff than ever are working remotely from home offices, coffee shops, and other public spaces.
+Thanks to significant advancements in mobile technologies, more faculty and staff than ever are working remotely from home offices, coffee shops, and other public spaces.

 This is a convenient arrangement, but can cause concern when users are accessing research, financial or personal information.
 This type of data is at a higher risk of being compromised, corrupted, or lost when accessed remotely.

 To stay secure, take the following steps to safely access UBC electronic information and be sure to encrypt all of your mobile devices.

 1How can I securely access UBC Electronic Information?